PolymerElements/app-localize-behavior/README.md

 }
 customElements.define('sample-element', SampleElement);
 ```
-## Changes in 3.0
-If you've used this element in previous versions, the only notable change is that now
-you **must** include the `IntlMessageFormat` library yourself -- this is because
-it is an older library that was not written in a module-friendly way, and cannot
-be used inside of a ES module (since it uses the `this` object, which is
-not defined).

-This is shown both in the code snippet above, and the [demo](https://github.com/PolymerElements/app-localize-behavior/blob/master/demo/index.html).
 ## Contributing
 If you want to send a PR to this element, here are
 the instructions for running the tests and demo locally: